 Hotline Volunteers Change The Lives Of Those They Help And Their Own

-Hotline work is challenging, the training intensive but the experience is extremely rewarding.
-In fact, the majority of Samaritans volunteers over the years have stated that they have received greater sense of accomplishment and satisfaction from their hotline work–with its focus on active listening, suspending your personal judgment, organizational structure and teamwork—than they did from their paid positions.
+Hotline work is challenging, the training intensive but the experience is extremely rewarding!
+In fact, the majority of Samaritans volunteers over the years have stated that they have received a greater sense of accomplishment and satisfaction from their hotline work—with its focus on active listening, suspending your personal judgment, organizational structure and teamwork—than they did from their paid jobs.

-This is supported by the fact that Samaritans hotline volunteers develop personal and professional skills that have helped them land jobs in the public and private sector (communications, mental health, public health, education, etc.) as well as get into some of the most respected public health, mediation, social work, psychology and other clinical and research-related graduate programs in the country (NYU, Harvard, MIT, Columbia, Hunter, Princeton, Berkeley, etc.).
+This is supported by the fact that Samaritans hotline volunteers develop personal and professional skills that have helped them land jobs in the public and private sector (mental health, public health, education, etc.) as well as get into some of the most respected social work, psychology, counseling and other related graduate programs in the country (NYU, Columbia, Hunter, Princeton, Berkeley, etc.).

 Who Should Apply to Become a Samaritans Hotline Volunteer